 HackerRank for Work allows you to modify the question settings of your test.
-You can choose the programming languages with which your candidates are allowed to give their tests.
-You can decide what the candidate can do or see for a programming-based test, by changing the configurations.
+You can choose the programming languages your candidates are allowed to give their tests.
+By changing the configurations, you can decide what the candidate can do or see for a programming-based test.
 This article will take you through the different question settings available in HackerRank for Work.

 Modifying Question Settings for Tests

 You can select the languages you want to enable for a specific test.
 Candidates are allowed to answer the questions on the test only in these enabled languages.
 This overrides the language setting for each question.
 Irrespective of the languages enabled by the question setter for each specific question, all the questions on the test can only be answered in the languages enabled for that test.

 By default, all supported languages are selected and available for use.

 Example: If you select Python from the allowed languages for a test, then irrespective of the languages allowed for answering each question on the test, only Python is made available to the candidates.

 - Click on the Tests tab on the home page and click on the required test.

 - Once the particular test you clicked on opens, click on the Settings tab below the test name.